Pradumnasaraf/candy/README.md

 Once installed, you can use the `candy` CLI command.
 To confirm installation, type `candy` at the command line.

+> If you are getting an error like `command not found: candy`, then you need to add `$GOPATH/bin` to your `$PATH` environment variable.
+For that you can refer to [this](https://gist.github.com/Pradumnasaraf/ca6f9a0507089a4c44881446cdda4aa3)

 ## ⭐️ Features

 - Convert JSON file to YAML
 - Convert YAML file to JSON
+- Generate Dockerfile for different languages/framework
 - More comming soon...

 ## 📝 Usage